jsmit8/Modules-for-NMP-MAP672-Course/module-10/lesson-10.md

 <img src="images/ocean-depth.png" alt="map of ocean depths" />
 ```

-Provided the image is saved to the correct directory, and we've given it the right path, our refreshed browser should now be displayed within the web page (note that we can see the bullets for the two empty list items):
+Provided you've saved the image to the correct directory, and we've given it the right path, our refreshed browser should now be displayed within the web page (note that we can see the bullets for the two empty list items):

 ![Portfolio image displayed in the HTML document](lesson-10-graphics/image-displayed.png)
 **Figure 03.** Portfolio image displayed in the HTML document